tomatrow/tomatrow.github.io/_posts/2017-10-09-ios-versioning.md

 ---
-title: Versioning Internal iOS Applications
+title: iOS Versioning
-layout: default
+layout: post
+date: 2017-10-09
 ---

 ### The System

 * Semantic Versioning:
-    - [Semantic Versioning](http://semver.org)(semver) promises no-thought-required method of moving between versions.
+    - [Semantic Versioning](http://semver.org)(semver) promises a no-thought-required method of moving between versions.
 The format is `major.minor.patch` where `major` changes break public API, `minor` changes modify the API in a backwards-compatible manner, and `patch` changes leave the API unchanged.
 * Romantic Versioning:
     - based on conceptual changes and still follows some similar ordinal pattern.